canvasxyz/canvas/docs/ref/model.md

 # Model API

 Each application comes with a cross-platform relational database, based on [ModelDB](../api/modeldb.md).

-It supports these types in the database:
+ModelDB supports these types in the database:

 | Type | Description |
 |----------|-------------|